 That’s what happened to Jason Rowley, who tweeted about the incident earlier this week.
 It’s a problem for iPhones, too, since the same alert can be triggered through the side button.
 Using his watch as a sleep tracker, he ended up holding the crown button to trigger an emergency call to the police, who showed up in his bedroom at 1 a.m.”

 The interesting part was that the man later said that the behavior of the police was friendly and helpful, and the officer seemed to be quite “accustomed to WatchOS misdials”.

 Similar Apple Watch misdial accusations from many more Apple users can easily be found on Twitter.

 Apple Watch really needs a ‘I’m changing bands please don’t trigger emergency SOS or password wipe’ mode. – Colin Weir

-George Edmunds definitely didn’t seem much happy either while writing, “Pissed off getting home last night and somehow pressed emergency SOS on my phone and fell asleep woke up to loads of calls my sister thought I fell in the snow and was dying.”
+George Edmunds didn’t seem very happy either while writing, “Pissed off getting home last night and somehow pressed emergency SOS on my phone and fell asleep woke up to loads of calls my sister thought I fell in the snow and was dying.”

-Any sort of official announcement is yet to be heard from the Apple.
+Any sort of official announcement is yet to be heard from Apple.